Okta is Here Banner

 Overview

-JMU Information Technology (IT) is currently implementing Okta, a modern, cloud-based, Identity and Access Management (IAM) platform that will replace Duo.
-Once Okta goes "live," it will:
+JMU Information Technology (IT) announces Okta, a modern, cloud-based, Identity and Access Management (IAM) platform that replaces Duo and also:

-• Manage all eIDs and passwords at JMU and provide secure access into every major system
+• Manages all eIDs and passwords at JMU and provides secure access into every major system

-• Handle multi-factor authentication (MFA) through the Okta Verify app
+• Handles multi-factor authentication (MFA) through the Okta Verify app

 Differences between Duo and Okta

-• You will only need to change your password once per year.
+• You only need to change your password once per year.

-• An app called Okta Verify will replace Duo Mobile.
+• An app called Okta Verify replaces Duo Mobile.

-• SMS (text messages) will no longer be accepted as an authentication factor (see FAQ below).
+• SMS (text messages) are no longer accepted for authentication (see FAQ below).

-• If you currently use a Duo hardware token (D100), you must exchange it for a Yubikey.
+• If you used a Duo D100 hardware token (D100), you must obtain a Yubikey.

 Enroll from a Computer: